 You can’t A/B test a low-traffic/low transactional site because your sample size will be too small.
 But you still can optimise it.

 Conversion optimisation is not just about testing; it is a part of it.
-Which means you can optimise a low-traffic website and even low-transactional websites.
+This means you can optimise a low-traffic website and even low-transactional websites.
 In fact, there is a lot that you can do to improve your conversion performance.

 7 easy steps to optimise a low-traffic website